nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 "Note: Some input files use or override a deprecated API.
 Note: Recompile with -Xlint:deprecation for details."

 Note, on the Mac there's some weirdness with the Xcode version of cpp and string substitutions during pre-processing (even the standard # doesn't seem to work).
 So added the ability to override cpp during configure and use the official gcc version (gcc-8 in my current build) and that works fine.
-See https://github.com/nmcl/sandbox/issues/80
+See https://github.com/nmcl/sandbox/issues/80 Running the configure script should now auto-detect the fact that gcc-8 should be used on Mac OS X but you can override this during the configuration execution.